efidiles/efidiles.github.io/_posts/blog/2016-03-05-flexible-architecture-for-angular-services.md

         _setPermissions();

         // Make sure we keep references of the cachedInstance and its nested
         // objects.
 Don't override them with new objects.
 Eg: permissions
         // property - we can not simply assign a new object to
         // cachedInstance.permissions because it will allocate a new memory
         // address and will break bindings in templates.
 Instead we need to
         // clear the contents of permissions object and add new props.
 This way
         // all the existing bindings still work because they target the same
         // memory location not the memory location of newly created objects.

         // We need to clear existing properties and then assign them in order
         // to prevent accumulating permissions from previous sessions.
         _.map(cachedInstance.permissions, _removeProperty);

         currentUser.permissions =
           _.assign(cachedInstance.permissions, permissions);
         currentUser.account = _.assign(cachedInstance.account, account);

         _.assign(cachedInstance, currentUser);

         // Just decorating the service with the data is not enough because when
         // the service is used in route's resolve methods the data we return
-        // here will be what's injected and available in the controllers.
+        // here will be what's injected and available in the controller.
         // Don't return the cachedInstance (the promise itself) because of
-        // circular reference.
+        // circular referencing.
 Instead extend currentUser with the same
         // properties and return it.
         return currentUser;